nicola-orlando/papers-abstract-classification/README.md

-# Classification of research papers abstracts
+# Classification of research papers abstracts with a simple TF-IDF model

  Exercise part of ACAPS selection test (2022)